SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon ACP HLI100.md

 From the **1.0.1.x** range onwards, the **Logo Generator A** and **Logo Generator B** pages list the logo presets in a table.

 In the **1.0.0.x** range, changes have also been made to the **logo presets** on the Logo Settings page.
-These are shown as individual parameters, and only the settings of the one being edited are shown.The H-Pos and V-Pos settings need to be applied before the preset logo is updated.
+These are shown as individual parameters, and only the settings of the one being edited are shown.
+The H-Pos and V-Pos settings need to be applied before the preset logo is updated.
 You can do so with the Pos Update button.
 Because of limitations on the device, wait a few seconds before you make another change.

 From version **1.0.1.x** onwards, the **Logo Scheduler A** and **Logo Scheduler B** pages allow you to schedule the logos to rotate on a round-robin based scheme.